AkashDeep1305/Interactive-Comment-Box/README.md

 - Interactive Comment box UI with nice styling
 - Users can **send messages** and see all others' messages
 - Messages are stored in **MySQL**
-- Every change (add/delete) auto-exports to a new timestamped Excel file in `exports/`
+- Every change (add/delete) auto-exports to a new timestamped CSV file in `exports/`
 - No manual export button (everything happens automatically)
 - Simple setup — easy to run locally